mlavi/hugo/content/post/git-for-operators.md

 Version control makes our work:
 - reproducible: an essential characteristic of the scientific method
 - historical: full point in time recovery with full attribution of change is recorded, *i.e.:* who did what and when
 - metrics can be derived from the corpus: Lines of Code (LoC), etc. enabling process engineering
 - shareable for collaboration: democratization of work

 Version control has amplifying network effects for work and communities which can be summarized as pet vs. cattle improvements:
-- re-purposed: as the basis of new work (fork, submodule)
+- re-purposed: as the basis of new work (see: [fork, submodule](#collaboration-pulls-forks-and-submodules))
 - incorporated: as a library or function or microservice of a bigger system
 - scope: private to self, private to group of contributors, or...
 - social: when public (with a public license), enables crowd sharing: